eBarrero/sfstudio/readme.md

-SF Studio - Salesforce Navigator and SOQL Generator
+# SF Studio - Salesforce Navigator and SOQL Generator

-visit yhe live project at: https://sfstudio.dev
+Visit the live project at: [https://sfstudio.dev](https://sfstudio.dev)

-###BUGs
--Problema del comnado ".custom"
--focus en el input
--inicializar filtro al borrar la cadena
--add commando para limpiar filtro
--Limpiar comandos

-##Mejoras:
--Convertir el historico en un div
--animaión al cargar campos

-##Features
+## Bugs

+- Issue with the ".custom" command
+- Focus on the input
+- Initialize filter when clearing the string
+- Add command to clear filter .cls

+## Improvements

+- Convert history to a div
+- Animation when loading fields
+- Add Limit and offset dialog (or maybe command

+### Results

+- Fltrar, Agrupar, orderna

+### Help

+- Add topic to commnds to improve the help component

+## Features

--terminar dialog
+- Complete dialog
--Path sql (mostrar jerarquía)
+- Path SQL (show hierarchy) and fix the shorcut

-- mostrar jeraqrquía
+- Show hierarchy
-- abilitar click
+- Enable click

-##Done:
+## Done

--FEATURE: HELP
+- **FEATURE**: HELP
--BUGFIX implementar comando ".back"
--FEATURE: validar la sentencias SOQL
--BUGFIX problemas en la respuesta SQL cuando hay un campo de un objeto relacionado
+- **BUGFIX**: Implement ".back" command
+- **FEATURE**: Validate SOQL statements
+- **BUGFIX**: Issues with SQL response when there is a field from a related object